 5. The compilation of pro forma financial information involves the responsible party gathering, classifying, summarizing and presenting financial information that illustrates the impact of a significant event or transaction on unadjusted financial information of the entity as if the event had occurred or the transaction had been undertaken at the selected date.
 Steps involved in this process include:

-1 The term "practitioner" is described in ISAE 3000, Assurance Engagements Other than Audits or Reviews of Historical Financial Information, paragraph 1.
+&lt;sup>1 ISAE 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information, paragraph 12(r).